The L Word: The Farm

 In July 2008, Showtime CEO Matthew Blank announced that the network would shoot a pilot for The Farm, an L Word spin-off series based on a pitch from L Word series creator Ilene Chaiken.
 Set in a women's prison, the series was slated to star Famke Janssen, Melissa Leo, Laurie Metcalf, and Leisha Hailey, the lattermost of whom would reprise her role as Alice Pieszecki.
 The pilot was shot in December 2008.
 In April 2009, Showtime declined to pick up The Farm for a full series order.

 The Real L Word

 The Real L Word, a reality television series produced by Chaiken, aired on Showtime from June 20, 2010 to September 6, 2012.
 The series, initially set in Los Angeles and later in Brooklyn, New York City, followed a group of real-life gay women.

 L Word Mississippi: Hate the Sin

 L Word Mississippi: Hate the Sin, a documentary directed by Lauren Lazin and produced by Chaiken, premiered on Showtime on August 8, 2014.
-The documentary, which follows a group of LGBT women in rural Mississippi, won the GLAAD Media Award for Outstanding Documentary in 2015.
+The documentary, which follows a group of LGBTQ women in rural Mississippi, won the GLAAD Media Award for Outstanding Documentary in 2015.